 Apple Cider Vinegar

-Made from apple cider, this all-time favorite is mellower than distilled vinegar, yet its tart-sweet flavor is sharp enough to make a statement in dressings, marinades, and pickling, as well as directly on salads.
+Made from apple cider, this all-time favorite (often referred to ACV) is mellower than distilled vinegar, yet its tart-sweet flavor is sharp enough to make a statement in dressings, marinades, and pickling, as well as directly on salads.
 There are varying grades of apple cider vinegar.
 For superior quality, look for one that’s raw, unfiltered and organic, such as Bragg.
 For lots more info on ACV see our posts on the Apple Cider Vinegar Diet and 23 Researched-Backed Benefits of ACV.